 - Slow down the audio.
 You can do this on any YouTube video by clicking the “Settings” button (it looks like a little wheel) at the bottom of the video and changing the speed.
 I usually change it to .75x.
 I also recently discovered that you can slow down audio in most video applications, too, such as Windows Media Player and VLC Media Player.
 This trick can often help a lot in making videos more comprehensible!

 - Pause frequently to narrate what’s happening in the video.
 This is similar to the idea of MovieTalk, where the audio of the video doesn’t really matter, and the teacher simply narrates what’s going on.
 The teacher provides all the input.
 Depending on the level of your students, you might not need to narrate everything in the video.
 But you could pause the video frequently to summarize important parts.

-Here are some of the websites I recommend with videos for English language learners:
+Here are some of the websites and YouTube channels I recommend that have videos for English language learners:

 Chasing Time English created a series of videos that tells the story of a mysterious kidnapping.
 The story is pretty interesting, and it feels like a “normal” (authentic) TV show (as long as you skip over the extra parts at the beginning and end of each video), but the language is simplified for English learners.
 They even have two different levels of videos, though the story in both is the same.
 You can also download the scripts for the episodes on their website.